-In what must rank of one of the strangest contagions ever recorded, hundreds of people in Strasbourg were seemingly caught up in a contagious case of dancing mania, dancing in the streets for days without rest.
+In what must rank as one of the strangest contagions ever recorded, hundreds of people in Strasbourg were seemingly caught up in a contagious case of dancing mania.
+Those afflicted danced in the streets for days without rest.
 Many continued to dance until their deaths from exhaustion.

 The ‘Dancing Plague’ first broke out in July 1518 in the city of Strasbourg, then part of the Holy Roman Empire but now part of modern France.
 A woman, whose name is recorded as a Mrs Troffea, was the first to catch the contagion, beginning to dance vigorously in the streets.
-She continued for up to a week, and for most of that time, many of the people that passed her discounted her actions as those of a madwoman.
+She continued for up to a week with most of the people that saw her discounted her actions as those of a madwoman.
 After a week, however, 34 other people joined her in her frenetic dance.
-By the end of July, around 400 people had joined the dance, the majority being women.
+By the end of July around 400 people had joined the dance, the majority being women.

 This attempt at a cure proved to be a total disaster.
 Not only did the infected continue dancing, but the additional measures undertaken by the city authorities appeared to only further fuel the spread of the malady.
-Panicked nobles eventually attempted a new tactic, bundling Troffea, who was thought to be responsible for the outbreak, into a wagon and driving her over thirty miles to the shrine of Saint Vintus in Severne.
-The patron saint of dancers and performers, members of the clergy believed either than the shrine had the potential to heal the contagion, or that the dancing sickness had its origins in a curse from Saint Vintus.
-There it is believed that Troffea was successfully cured, but the hundreds of other infected continued to dance.
+Panicked nobles eventually attempted a new tactic, bundling Troffea, who was thought to be responsible for the outbreak, into a wagon and driving her over thirty miles to a shrine of Saint Vitus in Saverne.
+The patron saint of dancers and performers, members of the clergy believed either that the shrine had the potential to heal the contagion, or that the dancing sickness had its origins in a curse from Saint Vitus.
+There it is said that Troffea was successfully cured, but the hundreds of other infected continued to dance.

 As strange as the incident was, what is perhaps even more surprising is that it was not an isolated case.
-Similar outbreaks were recorded throughout Europe, with incidents beginning in the 7th century before stopping abruptly in the 17th century.
-Recorded cases include 18 infected during a Christmas eve service in Bernburg, Saxony in around 1020 and a large number of children in Erfurt in 1237.
+Similar outbreaks were recorded throughout Europe, with incidents beginning in the 7th Century before stopping abruptly in the 17th Century.
+Recorded cases include 18 infected during a Christmas eve service in Bernburg, Saxony in around 1020 and a large number of children in Erfurt, Thuringia in 1237.
 A huge outbreak that began in Aachen, Germany eventually spread across a large portion of western Europe, reaching France, Belgium, Holland, Italy and Luxembourg.
-Further outbreaks continued throughout the 14th century.
+Further outbreaks continued throughout the 14th Century.
 Almost all of the recorded outbreaks occurred close to either the Rhine or Moselle rivers, although the reason why that might be remains a mystery.

-However, historian John Waller, a Professor of the history of medicine at Michigan State University, discounts this explanation, arguing that ergot poisoning would not cause symptoms that lasted for several days, as well as observing that people that had accidentally ingested a psychedelic substance would be highly unlikely to all react in the same way.
-Waller prefers the theory that the dancing was caused by stress-induced psychosis, exacerbated by starvation or disease, as well as the initial behaviour of Troffea and other progenitors of the infection being interpreted by the superstitious people of the region as a supernatural curse, convincing them to join in in the hopes that it would spare them worse harm from an angry god or entity.
+However, historian John Waller, a Professor of the history of medicine at Michigan State University, discounts this explanation.
+He argues that ergot poisoning would not cause symptoms that lasted for several days, as well as observing that people that had accidentally ingested a psychedelic substance would be highly unlikely to all react in the same way.
+Waller prefers the theory that the dancing was caused by stress-induced psychosis, exacerbated by starvation or disease.
+He believes that the initial behaviour of Troffea and other progenitors of the infection may have also been interpreted by the superstitious people of the region as a supernatural curse, convincing them to join in in the hopes that it would spare them worse harm from an angry god or entity.

 A similar explanation is that the dancing was a result of a mass psychotic illness, often termed mass hysteria.
-Outbreaks of mass hysteria are well documented, affecting children and adolescent women most frequently.
-It was particularly common in the stressful and oppressive environment enduring by factory workforces during the industrial revolution.
+Outbreaks of mass hysteria are well documented, with cases spanning from the Middle Ages to the present day.
+It was particularly common in the stressful and oppressive environment enduring by factory workers during the Industrial Revolution.